infinitered/ChainReactApp2019/README.md

 brew update && brew install node
 ```

-3. Install `applesimutils, which will allow Detox to communicate with the iOS simulator:
+3. Install `applesimutils`, which will allow Detox to communicate with the iOS simulator:

 ```bash
 brew tap wix/brew && brew install applesimutils